 Motorcycle shippers must also comply with federal and state weight restrictions when handling vehicle shipments.
 Additionally, these shippers must also make stops along their route at designated weight inspection stations to ensure they are in compliance with all federal and state weight requirements.
 Non-compliance can possibly lead to significant fines and impoundment of their truck and trailer.

-Safety inspections are also performed on a random bases.
+Safety inspections are also performed on a random basis during motorcycle transit.
 If vehicles being transported are not secured adequately, fines can be assessed for any unsafe conditions found during routine safety inspections.